Update September 2021

 Internet Security Suite.
 This is a collection of several programs “all in one box” that include Anti-Virus, Anti-Spyware, Personal Firewall and sometimes other bits.
 The advantage of using a “suite” is that it is very easy to keep it updated and you know that all the different programs / applications will work together (play nicely).
 Now mainly redundant as Windows 10 does it all.

 IP Address.
 Any device that connects to a network (LAN, MAN or WAN) needs a unique Identity, much the same as you have a house number and postcode.
 The IP (Internet Protocol) Address IPv4 is currently given in the “Dotted Quad” format and uses 32 bits so the IP address of your PC on a LAN maybe something like 192.168.1.12 any other PC on the LAN would have a different but similar IP address like 192.168.1.13 (see private IP address).
 One way to check what your IP address is click on START > RUN, type CMD + Enter.
 Then in the window that pops up type IPCONFIG + click enter.
-This will return your IP address (begins with 10.x.x.x, 172.x.x.x or 192.x.x.x, if it begins with 169.x.x.x you have a network problem), Subnet Mask (usually 255.255.255.0) and Default Gateway (this will be your router and will have an IP address of something like 10.x.x.1 or 10.x.x.254 or 192.168.x.1 or 192.168.x.254)
+This will return your IP address (begins with 10.x.x.x, 172.x.x.x or 192.x.x.x, if it begins with 169.x.x.x you have a network problem), Subnet Mask (usually 255.255.255.0) and Default Gateway (this will be your routers internal IP Address and will be something like 10.x.x.1 or 10.x.x.254 or 192.168.x.1 or 192.168.x.254)

 LAN = Local Area Network.
 Where you have 2 or more PCs connected (networked) usually in the same building.
 If you have more than 2 PCs that you want to network, you would use a network Switch or Network Hub (Switches are better) A LAN enables you to share printers and DATA with other PCs on the LAN.
 The network could be either Ethernet (usually Cat5 or Cat6 cable) or WiFi or a combination of the two.